Offwell Village, Devon

 Alison Hernandez Police and Crime Commissioner

-Alison Hernandez is the elected Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly.
+On 2nd May 2024 Alison Hernandez was returned as Police and Crime Commissioner for Devon, Cornwall and the Isles of Scilly.

 On the www.devonandcornwall-pcc.gov.uk website she writes: